 Your pension options

-Pensions are usually the foundations of retirement, so deciding what to do here may be one of life’s most important financial decisions.
-Pensions are complex anyway, but with greater freedom and choice than ever – and an increase in sophisticated pension scams – you must take great care.
+Pensions tend to be the foundation of retirement, so deciding what to do here may be one of life’s most important financial decisions.
+UK pensions are always complex, but with all the reforms, not to mention all the options for how you take yours, you must take great care.

 British expatriates have the option of transferring UK pensions to a Qualifying Overseas Pension Scheme (QROPS).
-Doing so can unlock advantages you do not always get with UK pensions, such as flexibility to take income in euros and more freedom to pass benefits to chosen heirs.
-Transferred funds would also be protected from further UK lifetime allowance charges and future UK pension rules that may adversely affect you.
+This has been a popular option since it can unlock advantages such as flexibility to take income in euros, more freedom to pass benefits to chosen heirs and protection.
+The UK October budget, however, extended the 25% Overseas Transfer Charge (OTC) so that it now impacts most British retirees living in the EU, including France.

-Transferring is by no means a one-size-fits-all solution and the benefits of a QROPS can vary greatly between providers and jurisdictions.
-Take regulated advice before making any significant pension decision to protect your benefits and establish the most suitable option for you.
+Take up-to-date cross-border advice before making any significant pension decision to protect your benefits and establish the most suitable option for you under the latest reforms.

 Retirement in France